Automattic/wp-calypso/apps/full-site-editing/full-site-editing-plugin/readme.txt

 1. Upload the plugin files to the `/wp-content/plugins/full-site-editing` directory, or install the plugin through the WordPress plugins screen directly.
 1. Activate the plugin through the 'Plugins' screen in WordPress.
 1. Create a new page and select a template that best suits your needs.
-1. Place the "Blog Posts Listing" block anywhere you want inside the block editor.
+1. Place the "Blog Posts" block anywhere you want inside the block editor.

 == Frequently Asked Questions ==